BasakK6/BasakK6/README.md

 ## 🚀 About Me

 I'm a MSc.
 Computer Engineer.
-I have hands-on experience in developing and deploying Flutter apps, implementing responsive & Adaptive designs, integrating APIs, and handling data persistence.
+I have hands-on experience in developing and deploying Flutter apps, implementing responsive & adaptive designs, integrating APIs, and handling data persistence.

 - 📫 How to reach me:
 [my email adress](mailto:dev.basakk6@gmail.com)